zackw/readings.owlfolio.org/content/2015/03-15-security-analysis-prng-with-input.md

+---
-Title: Security Analysis of Pseudo-Random Number Generators with Input
+Title: "Security Analysis of Pseudo-Random Number Generators with Input"
-Category: 2013
+Category: "2013"
-Tags: theory, random number generation
+Tags: [theory, random number generation]
+...

 Coming up in this year’s [CCS](http://www.sigsac.org/ccs/CCS2013/) is a paper with the provocative subtitle “[`/dev/random` is not